mdfw/PubNubDucks/WORKSHOP-BLOG.md

         uuid: generatedDuckName,
     })
 ```
 I'll restate this point: the way we use `UUID` here is not best practice.
 It works for the needs of this demo, but it should be unique for each client.
 Names should be managed separately.
-If you need ideas, see [the chat resource center](https://www.pubnub.com/developers/chat-resource-center/docs/users/).
+If you need ideas, see [the chat resource center](https://www.pubnub.com/developers/chat-resource-center/docs/users/?devrel_gh=pubnubducks_basic).

 The `PUBNUB_SUBSCRIBE_K` and `PUBNUB_PUBLISH_K` should be the same variable names as those we filled in at the "Signing up for PubNub and setting keys" step above.

 If you reload the browser, nothing will have changed.
 We need to add a listener.
 ![Boring screen](workshop-images/basic-chat-no-code.png)

 > It is possible to publish a message to the PubNub service for other subscribers to receive without setting up listeners or subscribing.
-Publishing and subscribing are separate activities that are not necessarily intertwined.
+Publishing and subscribing are [separate activities](https://www.pubnub.com/developers/tech/key-concepts/publish-subscribe/?devrel_gh=pubnubducks_basic) that are not necessarily intertwined.
 In fact, in a future chapter of our workshop, we will allow an IoT device to *only* subscribe to a channel and another device to *only* publish to a channel.
 However, for our chat demo, we want to have both.
-So, we do not show the publishing functions until we've connected and subscribed.
+So, we do not show the publishing functions until we've connected to PubNub and subscribed to the right channel.

 ## Add a listener
 When a duck in our pirate duck network sends a message to a channel we have subscribed to, PubNub will push that to us.
-We need to handle that message and any network status events.
+We need to handle that message and any [network status events](https://www.pubnub.com/docs/web-javascript/pubnub-network-lifecycle?devrel_gh=pubnubducks_basic).
 We will add a listener object to manage that for us.

 _Replace:_
 ```javascript